Faculty

 Michael Parnell

-Michael Parnell grew up in Missouri City, Texas, where he developed an interest in physics.
+Michael Parnell grew up in Missouri City, Texas, where he earned the Eagle Scout Award and developed an interest in physics.
 In the Fall of 2019 he became a student at Texas A&M University and chose to major in physics.
 He completed minors in English and Astrophysics, and he performed research at the Texas A&M Cyclotron Institute during his senior year.
 In the Spring of 2023 he graduated with a Bachelors of Science in Physics with the honor of Summa Cum Laude.
 In the Fall of 2023, he began his studies as a graduate student at Texas A&M in the Nuclear Engineering department and joined AESL.
-He is a recipient of the Aviles-Johnson Fellowship, and plans to graduate with a master’s degree in 2025 and PhD in 2028.
+He is a recipient of the Aviles-Johnson Fellowship, and plans to graduate with his PhD in 2028.

 Rowan Johnson